robenkleene/design-references/adobe-photoshop/photoshop.md

 ## Layers

 - The feature where you can create a single reference copy of an object and then edit all instances of it, is called "Smart Objects".
+- To make an independent copy of a Smart Object, right-click a smart object and select "New Smart Object via Copy"

 ## Text